ascon/ascon-c/README.md

 # Reference, highly optimized, masked C and ASM implementations of Ascon (NIST SP 800-232)

-Ascon will be standardized as **NIST SP 800-232**: https://csrc.nist.gov/pubs/sp/800/232/ipd
+Ascon is standardized as **NIST SP 800-232**: https://csrc.nist.gov/pubs/sp/800/232/final

 Ascon is a family of lightweight cryptographic algorithms and consists of:
 - Authenticated encryption schemes with associated data (AEAD)
 - Hash functions (HASH) and extendible output functions (XOF)
 - Message authentication codes (MAC) and pseudo-random functions (PRF)

-For more information on Ascon visit: https://ascon.iaik.tugraz.at/
+For more information on Ascon visit: https://ascon.isec.tugraz.at/

 Most implementations in this repository use the "ECRYPT Benchmarking of Cryptographic Systems (eBACS)" interface: